- Latest NewsUp-to-date articles giving you information on best practice and policy changes.

 Pupil mental health and wellbeing: guidance for staff

-Use these resources to make sure staff can recognise the many facets of mental health, and support the children and young people in their care
+If you are a staff member in any role, use these resources to recognise the many facets of mental health, and to support the children and young people in your care

 Our Managing Self-Harm training course will help you raise awareness of self-harm throughout your school, and make sure that you and your colleagues can identify, understand and respond to the early warning signs.

-For further thoughts on what schools can do to promote resilience and emotional regulation, head over to our blog.
+For further thoughts on what schools can do to promote resilience and emotional regulation, particularly following the pandemic, head over to our blog.